Obama, Democrats put tax cuts at center of 2012 agenda

-WASHINGTON, July 11 (Reuters) - Congressional Democrats and President Barack Obama on Wednesday plotted their legislative priorities for the months leading up to November’s elections, showcasing an extension of middle-class tax cuts as well as with measures to keep government agencies functioning beyond Sept.
-30.
+WASHINGTON (Reuters) - Congressional Democrats and President Barack Obama on Wednesday plotted their legislative priorities for the months leading up to November’s elections, showcasing an extension of middle-class tax cuts as well as with measures to keep government agencies functioning beyond September 30.

 Later this month, the Democratic-led Senate is expected to stage a vote on continuing tax cuts for families earning up to $250,000 - an election-year initiative that the Republican-controlled House of Representatives will not go along with.